 Enviva uses its proprietary Track & Trace for all primary wood purchases.
 Specifically, Enviva maintains a robust tracking and monitoring program to ensure that all our suppliers deliver wood that is sourced according to our expectations.
 The information Enviva collects for every tract its suppliers harvest includes; data on the forest type, age, GPS coordinates, acreage, and the percent of volume from that tract being sold to Enviva.
 Before agreeing to accept material from a certain tract, Enviva's Procurement Foresters must obtain this tract-level data and enter it into our database, which generates a unique tract ID.
 Then, upon delivery to the mill, each load is linked to that tract's ID number.
 As a result, Enviva knows the tract-level attributes for all the primary wood entering the mill.

-And Enviva's HCV Tract Approval Process ensures forest management activities do not harm sensitive eco-systems, habitats or threaten biodiversity in its sourcing practices.
+Enviva's HCV Tract Approval Process ensures forest management activities do not harm sensitive eco-systems, habitats or threaten biodiversity in its sourcing practices.
 Enviva randomly conducts field audits and verifies feedstocks are not sourced from areas of high conservation value.
 During annual certification audits an independent certifying body confirms Enviva's internal findings as part of its third-party audit assessment.
-Each tract is assessed using a set of criteria that include the tract location within known bottomland forest settings.
-Every tract is evaluated for forest health concerns, wildlife considerations, location within the landscape, conservation value and other criteria.
+Every tract meeting potential HCV criteria is evaluated for forest health concerns, wildlife considerations, location within the landscape, conservation value and other criteria.
 Enviva will only purchase wood from a tract if the assessment determines harvesting is the best outcome for the forest.

-Enviva's annual District of Origin Process allows secondary feedstock suppliers to meet the requirements described in SBP's Normative Interpretations Document.
+Enviva's annual District of Origin Form process allows secondary feedstock suppliers to meet the requirements described in SBP's Normative Interpretations Document.
 The process collects information about the suppliers sourcing area, species processed at the mill, the types of information collected about the landowner and other pertinent information as described in the guidance found in Standard 2 Section 8.4 of the Interpretations.
 This information is mapped and compared to Enviva's supply base area and against known areas with potential high conservation value to ensure that any risk to HCV values associated with suppliers of secondary feedstocks is appropriately included in the SBP supply base evaluation process to ensure the suppliers' sourcing practices do not pose a threat to these areas.
 Enviva purchases primary feedstock from many of the same timber harvesting crews as its secondary feedstock suppliers.
 Since Enviva uses its proprietary Track & Trace program to purchase primary feedstock it, by extension, has quite a bit of information about the source tracts of its secondary feedstock suppliers.